awsdocs/aws-codedeploy-user-guide/doc_source/deployments-view-logs.md

 | h | Learn about additional commands\. |
 |  ¹ After you type **/ ERROR **, type **n** for the next error message\.
 Type **N** for the previous error message\.  ² After you type **?
 ERROR **, type **n** for the next error message, or type **N** for the previous error message\.  |

-You can also type the following command to open an AWS CodeDeploy scripts log file:
+You can also type the following command to open a CodeDeploy scripts log file:

 ```
 less /opt/codedeploy-agent/deployment-root/deployment-group-ID/deployment-ID/logs/scripts.log